-If you want to know how to stop 5 year old from hitting at school.. then the following 5 common reasons is where you should start…
+If you want to know how to stop a 5-year old from hitting at school.. then the following 5 common reasons are where you should start…

 Sure, play fighting is a part of growing up, and we can’t stop that (it is human nature).
 We can control it… to some extent!

-School can become very hard when your child gets to this age.
+School can become tough when your child gets to this age.
 When your kid is 5, school begins to move away from play and starts to get a little more serious!